Isotopes of nobelium: Nuclear isomerism

 In 2003, scientists at the FLNR reported that they had been able to synthesise 249No, which decayed by SF with a half-life of 54 μs.
 Further work in 2006 by scientists at the ANL showed that the activity was actually due to a K-isomer in 250No.
 The ground state isomer was also detected with a very short half-life of 3.7 μs.

 Chemical yields of isotopes

 Cold fusion

 The table below provides cross-sections and excitation energies for cold fusion reactions producing nobelium isotopes directly.
 Data in bold represents maxima derived from excitation function measurements. + represents an observed exit channel.

 Hot fusion

 The table below provides cross-sections and excitation energies for hot fusion reactions producing nobelium isotopes directly.
 Data in bold represents maxima derived from excitation function measurements. + represents an observed exit channel.

 Retracted isotopes

 In 2003, scientists at the FLNR claimed to have discovered 249No, which would have been the lightest known isotope of nobelium.
-However, subsequent work showed that the 54 s activity was actually due to 250No and the isotope 249No was retracted.
+However, subsequent work showed that the 54 μs fission activity instead originated from an excited state of 250No.
 The discovery of this isotope was later reported in 2020; its decay properties differed from the 2003 claims.